LukaLanczos/Remove-White-Background/README.md

-This tool is used to remove the white background from an image.
+This tool is used to remove the background color from an image.
 Currently, it only supports images with 8-bit color depth.
-The algorithm is complex and will be optimized in the future.

-How it works: It normalizes the colors, calculates the distance from each pixel to white, and applies this distance as the transparency channel for that pixel.
+How it works: It normalizes the colors, calculates the distance from each pixel to target, and applies this distance as the transparency channel for that pixel.